 Lauren Paustian, Associate Librarian, Leo Baeck Institute

-Lauren will use the grant to attend the 2016 ARLIS/NA-VRA Joint Conference
+Lauren used the grant to attend the 2016 ARLIS/NA-VRA Joint Conference

 Kanako Iwase, Visual Resources Librarian, University of Hawaii, Manoa

-Kanako will use the grant to attend the 2016 ARLIS/NA-VRA Joint Conference
+Kanako used the grant to attend the 2016 ARLIS/NA-VRA Joint Conference

 Courtney Baron, Visual Resources Curator, Lamar Dodd School of Art at the University of Georgia in Athens, GA.

-To attend and participate at the 2015 Visual Resources Association Annual Conference in Denver, Colorado.
+Attended and participated at the 2015 Visual Resources Association Annual Conference in Denver, Colorado.

 Mark Pompelia, Visual + Material Resource Librarian, Fleet Library, Rhode Island School of Design, Providence, RI.

 Supported his participation at the October 2014 conference of the Art Libraries Society of Australia and New Zealand in Auckland, NZ.